wishiwashere/TP-Prototype-01/README.md

 * Saving to devices storage
 	* Saving images locally to the users device
 	* Creating a Wish I Was Here directory
-		* where images from the application will be saved
+		* Images from the application will be saved to this directory
-	* Save users preferences
+	* Saves the users preferences
 	* Ability to auto-save images

-* A navigational system and application layout

-* Graphics designed for the application

-* Toggling buttons

 * Accessing the Google Street View API
 	* Searching for a location